What’s the difference between Post and Beam and Timber Frames?

 About Timber Framing

 Timber framing is a traditional form of construction that dates back to early furniture making.
-Some timber frames that were erected during the medieval era are still standing as a testament to the quality and longevity of this construction.
+Some timber frames erected during the medieval era are still standing as a testament to the quality and longevity of this construction.

 Timber Framing requires Careful Joinery, Skill and Patience